weweb-assets/ww-input-select/AI.md

 Note:
 - Do not forget to style the dropdownContainerElement
 - Do not forget dynamicConfiguration
-- If you want to fix width, you should set it in root ww-input-select component, and set triggerContainer width to 100%.
+- Mandatory : Set 'width' both in root ww-input-select element and in its triggerContainer.
 **IMPORTANT**: Don't be lazy, the ww-input-select have to be complete and perfect otherwise it will be broken !